datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 Let's now try to calculate everybody's BMI with a single call:

 This time, it worked fine: the calculations were performed element wise.
 The first person's BMI was calculated by dividing the first element in `np_weight` by the square of the first element in `np_height`, the second person's BMI was calculated with the second height and weight elements, and so on.
-A next step could be to found out whose BMI is over 23.
+A next step could be to find out whose BMI is over 23.
 You can do this with the greater than sign:

 This time, the result is a Numpy array containing booleans: True if the corresponding bmi is above 23, False if it's below.
 You can do all of this with remarkable ease: Numpy knows how to work with vectors just how Python works with single values, which is pretty awesome if you ask me.